hystax/optscale/ngui/ui/public/docs/pools.md

+### **Overview**

+View pools with limits or projected expenses that require your attention.
+Manage pools using the available features on this page.

 ### **View**

-- See pools with exceeded limit or forecasted expenses require your attention.
-Expand them by clicking the "Expand requiring attention" link above the table.
-- Download a list of resources in JSON/XLSX format.

-### **Settings**

-- Configure assignment rules by clicking the "Configure assignment rule" button from the page toolbar.
+- Summary Cards: Get an overview of limits, expenses, monthly forecast, and possible savings.

+- Details: Monitor the limits and expenses for each pool.

 ### **Actions**

-- Edit a pool by clicking a table row.
-In the modal window you can update the information, adjust constraints and assignment rules, and setup sharing by going between the tabs.
+- Address Exceeded Limits: View pools with exceeded limits or forecasted expenses needing attention by clicking the "Expand requiring attention" link above the table to get detailed information and take appropriate action.

+- Explore Potential Savings: Click on the "Possible Monthly Savings" summary card to view detailed insights and opportunities for reducing costs.

+- Export Resource Data: Download a list of resources in JSON or XLSX format to analyze and manage your data offline.

+- Set Up Assignment Rules: Click the "Configure assignment rule" button in the page toolbar to set up and manage your assignment rules effectively.

-- The table contains available actions based on your permissions: you can create or delete a sub-pool.
+- Manage Pools: Use the table to access available actions based on your permissions.

-- Navigate to the resources page or the cost explorer by clicking the action buttons.
+### **Tips**

+- Monitor Usage Regularly: Review the usage statistics of your pools to ensure they are within budget and not exceeding limits.

+- Optimize Resource Allocation: Regularly analyze and adjust the resources within your pools to ensure optimal performance and cost-efficiency.